smilesun/smilesun.github.io/_pages/about.md

 For more research activities, see [my google scholar](https://scholar.google.de/citations?user=FnWKUqYAAAAJ&hl=en).

-I am also an open source software developer for machine learning and reinforcement learning [see my github](https://github.com/smilesun), and a continuous reviewer for top AI conferences like ICML, ICLR, NeuroIPS.
+I am also an open source software developer (R, python, cpp, java) for machine learning and reinforcement learning [see my github](https://github.com/smilesun), and a continuous reviewer for AI conferences like ICML, ICLR, NeuroIPS.

 I value the role of algebraic statistics and differential geometry in my research and I specialize in formal method, network and model predicative control.